-The best foreign currency to bring to Asia is US dollars.
+The best foreign currencies to bring to Thailand is, Euro, GB pound Stirling, Australian Dollar, and US dollars.
 If you bring USD make sure they are in pristine condition.
 USD notes may not be accepted if the notes have small rips, folds, marks, or writing on them, or if they are anything but the latest issue.
 Go to a bank and ask them for brand new notes with the most recent issue date.
 Crazy, but that’s the situation.

 Before you leave home, you should inform your credit card company where you will be travelling so that you will not experience any difficulties making purchases or withdrawing cash from local ATM machines.

 How much money should I bring?

 Since most everything is included in your tour package, your biggest expenses will be alcoholic beverages, massage, and shopping.

 Three hundred dollars should cover all your expenses if you are not a big drinker.
 Most participant’s biggest expense is massage and this seldom is more than USD 20 for a two-hour session.
 Shopping is great so you might want to bring along a reserve of cash in case you see something you really like.

 We do require a cash damage deposit on our motorcycles.
 On the Kawasaki KLX it is USD 500; USD750 on the Hondas; 1 000 USD on the Kawasaki Versys and USD 1,500 on the BMW’s.
 We can accept this deposit in any currency equivalent.